sentinel1985/portfolio/README.md

+# Rene Leistikow's portfolio

-# My professional portfolio using AWS and ReactJS
+This is my professional portfolio.
+It uses AWS and ReactJS.

+## Technologies used

+Brew
+Git and GitHub
+SSH
+HTML
+CSS
+Font Awesome
+Google Fonts